go to DLTK's Homepage

 Rub the bottom of a 9x13 inch glass baking dish or shallow casserole dish with margarine or butter.
 Add the filling ingredients and toss them together thoroughly.

 If you like your crisp to be juicy, pour up to 1/2 cup water over the filling.
-Mom adds 1/2 cup water and I don't add any... it's just a matter of personal preference.
+Mom adds 1/2 cup water and I don't add any...
+It's just a matter of personal preference.

 Combine the topping ingredients together and mix until crumbly (I use my fingers to mix).
 Sprinkle crumbly topping over the rhubarb filling.